Cherry Crisp Recipe & Individual Fruit Crisps

 - 1/4 cup (28 grams) cornstarch

 - 1 tablespoon (15 ml) freshly squeezed lemon juice

 For the topping

-- 3/4 cup light muscovado or other brown sugar
+- 2/3 cup (142 grams) light muscovado sugar or light brown sugar

 - Pinch of salt

-- In a medium bowl, combine the oats, flour, muscovado or brown sugar, and salt.
+- In a medium bowl, combine the oats, flour, brown sugar, and salt.
 Stir together thoroughly.
 Add the diced butter and, using your fingers, pinch the ingredients together until they form a cohesive, crumbly topping and no lumps of butter or loose bits of flour or sugar are left.
-Divide the topping evenly among the jars.